Incident to Billing Rules & Guidelines

 Learn about incident to billing rules and guidelines at Healthie.
 Read about how incident to billing is used for nutrition services.

 For nutrition professionals, helping clients use their insurance benefits allows them to receive quality nutritional care at a more affordable price.
 However, becoming directly credentialed with insurance panels, and managing insurance billing, is no light task.
 As an alternative to self-credentialing, many nutrition professionals choose to partner with Medicare-credentialed physicians and use “incident to” billing for reimbursement.
+Whether your practice is large and well established, or a digital health startup, Healthie’s EHR platform can help you navigate this process.
+To set up a free Starter Account, click here.

 Incident to billing is a way of billing outpatient services, such as nutrition services that are provided by a non-physician practitioner.
 In general, non-physician providers (NPP) can include physician assistants, nurse practitioners, and other wellness providers such as dietitians.
 In short, incident to billing will allow a dietitian to provide nutrition counseling services, billed by the physician, for which the dietitian can then be reimbursed for.